MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ## Best practice: Deploy Web Application Firewall

 Web applications are increasingly targets of malicious attacks that exploit commonly known vulnerabilities.
 Exploits include SQL injection attacks and cross-site scripting attacks.
-Preventing such attacks in application code can be challenging.
+It can be challenging to prevent attacks in application code.
 They can require rigorous maintenance, patching, and monitoring at multiple layers of the application topology.

-Web Application Firewall (WAF), a feature of Azure Application Gateway, helps make security management much simpler, and helps application administrators guard against threats or intrusions.
-You can react to security threats faster, by patching known vulnerabilities at a central location, instead of securing individual web applications.
-You can easily convert existing application gateways to Application Gateway that is enabled for Web Application Firewall.
+Web Application Firewall (WAF), a feature of Azure Application Gateway, makes security management simpler and helps application administrators guard against threats or intrusions.
+You can react to security threats faster by patching known vulnerabilities at a central location instead of securing individual web applications.
+You can easily convert existing application gateways to Application Gateway that's enabled for Web Application Firewall.

 Here are some more notes about WAF:

 - WAF provides centralized protection of your web applications from common exploits and vulnerabilities.
 - You don't need to modify your code to make use of WAF.
-- It can protect multiple web apps at the same time, behind Application Gateway.
+- It can protect multiple web apps, at the same time, behind Application Gateway.
 - WAF is integrated with Microsoft Defender for Cloud.
 - You can customize WAF rules and rule groups to suit your application requirements.
 - As a best practice, you should use a WAF in front of any web-facing application, including applications on Azure VMs or in Azure App Service.